The Bankrate promise

 Who should consider a different rewards credit card?

 - Travel enthusiasts who want a card with elite benefits like airport lounge access

 - Anyone who is averse to paying an annual fee for a credit card

 - People who spend very little on groceries, dining or food delivery

 - Someone who prefers to earn cash back or statement credits instead of flexible rewards points

 The bottom line

 Is the American Express Gold Card worth it?
 Only you can decide if the juice is worth the squeeze.
 However, if you’re a person that loves food more than travel, the Amex Gold may be a good option for you.

-Remember there are plenty of other rewards credit cards to consider, including ones with no annual fee.
+Remember, there are plenty of other rewards credit cards to consider, including ones with no annual fee.
 Several other American Express credit cards let you earn points in the American Express Membership Rewards program as well, so make sure to compare all your options before you apply.